 If you’ve ever wondered what is the difference between asphalt and pavement when driving down the street, you are not alone in your curiosity.
-Understanding the differences between these materials is essential because what type of material is used can affect a driveway or roadway’s cost, strength, and longevity.
+Understanding the differences between these materials is essential because what type of material is used can affect a driveway or roadway’s cost, strength, safety issues and longevity.

-This blog post will cover what makes asphalt and pavement, what sets them apart, and more so that you have all the information required to make an informed decision.
+This blog post will cover what makes both asphalt and pavement, what sets them apart, and more so that you have all the information required to make an informed decision.
 So jump into this topic to uncover what it means to choose asphalt versus pavement.

-Asphalt is a material created with Bitumen, a dark-colored liquid substance found beneath the earth’s surface.
+Asphalt is a material created with hot Bitumen, a dark-colored liquid substance found beneath the earth’s surface.
 This material has been around for thousands of years and was even used by ancient civilizations for waterproofing.
-Today, people use asphalt in creating pavements and other surfaces like roads, airports, highways, and racetracks due to its long-lasting properties and ability to withstand extreme weather conditions.
+Today, people use asphalt in creating pavements and other surfaces like roads, airports, highways, and racetracks due to its long-lasting properties and ability to withstand extreme weather.
 To make asphalt, Bitumen is heated until it becomes malleable and can be mixed with other components at specific rates to form hot mix asphalt.

 The properties of asphalt